hashicorp/hcl/hcl/json/spec.md

 ## Expressions

-JSON lacks a native expression syntax, so the zcl JSON syntax instead defines a mapping for each of the JSON value types, including a special mapping for strings that allows optional use of arbitrary expressions.
+JSON lacks a native expression syntax, so the HCL JSON syntax instead defines a mapping for each of the JSON value types, including a special mapping for strings that allows optional use of arbitrary expressions.

 ### Objects

-When interpreted as an expression, a JSON object represents a value of a zcl object type.
+When interpreted as an expression, a JSON object represents a value of a HCL object type.

-Each property of the JSON object represents an attribute of the zcl object type.
+Each property of the JSON object represents an attribute of the HCL object type.
 The object type is constructed by enumerating the JSON object properties, creating for each an attribute whose name exactly matches the property name, and whose type is the result of recursively applying the expression mapping